-The funding for this grant originates from the Minnesota Legislature 2019, First Special Session, Chapter 4, Article 2, Section 2, Subdivision 6c.
+The funding for this grant originates from the 2023 Laws of Minnesota, Chapter 43, Article 1, Section 2, Subd.
+2 (d).
 This program funds projects to local communities to help combat infestations of noxious weeds and invasive plants.

-Selected grantees will be announced in January 2022.
+Funding will be allocated through a competitive process with review by the MDA Noxious Weed Program and the Noxious Weed Advisory Committee (NWAC).
+Selected grantees will be announced in early 2024.
 If selected, grantees may only incur eligible expenditures when the grant contract is fully executed, and the grant has reached its effective date.